The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 Offers Telehealth

-Jeffrey Ackman is a Pediatric Orthopedics provider in Chicago, Illinois.
+Jeffrey Ackman is a Pediatric Orthopedics provider practicing medicine in Chicago, Illinois.
 Dr. Ackman is rated as an Advanced provider by MediFind in the treatment of Absence of Tibia.
-His top areas of expertise are Absence of Tibia, Hereditary Multiple Osteochondromas, Congenital Femoral Deficiency, and Collins Pope Syndrome.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Absence of Tibia, Hereditary Multiple Osteochondromas, Congenital Femoral Deficiency, and Collins Pope Syndrome.

 Experienced in Absence of Tibia